Horror Express: Critical response

-Legacy
+According to Martín, Spain, his native country, was where the film fared the worst, both critically and for its low box office revenue.
+It was received positively in other film markets where the audience was more familiar with low-budget horror films; these included Great Britain, the United States, and Australia.
+"I was a bit surprised myself at the film's popularity overseas, but it didn’t really do a great deal for my subsequent career", said Martin.

+In popular culture

 The film was used as a "virtual reality" experience for the 2021 television show Creepshow (season 2, episode 5: "Night of the Living Late Show").
-In that episode, the film is the favorite of inventor Simon Sherman (portrayed by Justin Long), who had it placed as one of the interactive features in his virtual reality invention called the Immersopod.
-While archive footage of Christopher Lee and Peter Cushing are used in the episode, Hannah Fierman portrays her rendition of Countess Irina Petrovsky, with whom Simon begins a relationship since he's had a crush on her since he was a young boy.
+In that episode, the film is the favourite of inventor Simon Sherman (portrayed by Justin Long), who had it placed as one of the interactive features in his virtual reality invention called the Immersopod.
+While archive footage of Christopher Lee and Peter Cushing is used in the episode, Hannah Fierman portrays her rendition of Countess Irina Petrovsky, with whom Simon begins a relationship, since he has had a crush on her since he was a young boy.